YolandaZhang369369/missingyouuatibm/README.md

-# Please read this wiki in patient to see how much we are missing you in IBM!
+# Please read this wiki to see how much we are missing you in IBM!